yelu-git/hopgd/README.md

 ### Standard implementation

-Standard implementation of HOPGD is based on full order arrays without unknown values for the components.
+Standard implementation of HOPGD is based on full order arrays with known values for all the components.
+An example of full order arrays is a N-by-N matrix fulfilled by N^2 given values.
+Using HOPGD can significantly reduce the storage momery for such matrix.

+Applications related to this implementation can be found below

+1. Lu, Y., Blal, N., & Gravouil, A. (2018).
+Multi-parametric space-time computational vademecum for parametric studies: Application to real time welding simulations.
+Finite Elements in Analysis and Design.

+2. Blal, N., & Gravouil, A. (2019).
+Non-intrusive data learning based computational homogenization of materials with uncertainties.
+Computational Mechanics.

 ```markdown
 Syntax highlighted code block